ocryptocode/aalex/README.md

-ai infrastructure jarvis in real life
+ai infra jarvis in real life

 We are pairing it with BuilderOS